 In addition, the relations between Estonia and Switzerland after Estonia's accession to the European Union on 1 May 2004 are regulated by agreements signed by the European Community and the Swiss Confederation.

-Business ties between the two countries have been enlivened by the Swiss-Baltic Chamber of Commerce (SBCC) located in Tallinn and the Swiss-Baltic Chamber of Commerce (HSB) located in Zürich, as well as the Swiss Export and Foreign Trade Development Centre (OSEC), with the help of whom many events introducing the Baltics have been held and entrepreneurs have been able to make reciprocal visits.
+Business ties between the Estonia and Switzerland have been enlivened by the Swiss-Baltic Chamber of Commerce (SBCC) located in Tallinn and the Swiss-Baltic Chamber of Commerce (HSB) located in Zürich, as well as the Swiss Export and Foreign Trade Development Centre (OSEC), with the help of whom many events introducing the Baltics have been held and entrepreneurs have been able to make reciprocal visits.
 Now the secretariat of the Swiss-Baltic Chamber of Commerce has merged with the Swiss-Central Europe Chamber of Commerce (SEC) and their joint branch is the Swiss-Baltic Chamber of Commerce in Tallinn.
-According to the Estonian Business Register, there have been registered around 200 companies with Swiss partnership in Estonia, of which 80 are entirely based on Swiss capital.
+According to the Estonian Business Register, there are more than 200 companies with Swiss partnership in Estonia, of which 80 are entirely based on Swiss capital.

 Estonia-Switzerland trade 2010-2019: